cjleow/Semester_project_Leow/docs/tests.md

 # Tests

-This project uses **testthat** to test key functions in the pipeline.
+This project uses R package **testthat** to test key functions in the pipeline.

 ## Where tests live

-Tests are in:
+Tests are located in:

 `tests/testthat/`